zeebe-io/zeebe-chaos/go-chaos/deploy/README.md

 The Kubernetes configuration file is encrypted using [sops](https://github.com/mozilla/sops).

 You need the right permissions to decrypt or encrypt the file.
+We have created in our [google cloud project a key ring set up](https://github.com/zeebe-io/zeebe-chaos/blob/main/go-chaos/deploy/kubeconfig.yaml).
+The Zeebe and SRE team should have access to they key-ring (and keys).

+If there are any updates necessary on the config, SREs can easily update the config in this repository.
+We should make sure to reflect the changes in our testbench namespace.

+### Accessing the Kube config
 To make changes to the file use for example:

 ```